oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 There are multiple scenarios in which an order is closed as described by the **status** field in the OrderClosed message.
 In summary orders can be closed by:-

-* `CANCELED_BY_USER` - the client themselves initiating this action or the liquidation engine on the clients behalf if the clients account is below the maintenance margin threshold
+* `CANCELED_BY_USER` - the client themselves initiating this action or the liquidation engine on the clients behalf
 * `CANCELED_BY_MAKER_ONLY` - if a maker-only order is priced such that it would actually be an agressing taker trade, the order is automatically canceled to prevent this order from matching as a taker
 * `CANCELED_BY_FOK` - since fill-or-kill orders requires **all** of the order quantity to immediately take and match at the submitted limit price or better, if no such match is possible then the whole order quantity is canceled
 * `CANCELED_ALL_BY_IOC` - since immediate-or-cancel orders also requires an immediate match at the specified limit price or better, if no such match price is possible for **any** of the submitted order quantity then the whole order quantity is canceled
 * `CANCELED_PARTIAL_BY_IOC` - since immediate-or-cancel orders only requires **some** of the submitted order quantity to immediately take and match at the specified limit price or better, if a match is possible for only a **partial** quantity then only the remaining order quantity which didn't immediately match is canceled
+* `CANCELED_BY_SELF_TRADE_PROTECTION` - orders canceled by your selected selfTradePreventionMode settings

 <sub>**Channel Update Fields**</sub>